SUSE/salt-formulas/liberate-formula/README.md

 ## Quickstart

 ### Install the formula
-We will be installing the formula from an RPM created in the Open Build Service
+We will be installing the formula from an RPM created in the Open Build Service.

 - Install formula
   - `zypper in liberate-formula`